Local Access to Huge Random Objects through Partial Sampling

-Observe that since the graphs we consider here are directed, the answers to the $\func{all-neighbor}$ queries are all independent: each vertex may determine its out-neighbors independently.
+Observe that since the graphs we consider here are directed, the answers to the $\func{All-Neighbor}$ queries are all independent: each vertex may determine its out-neighbors independently.
 Given a vertex $v$, we consider a partition of all the other vertices of the graph into sets $\{\Gamma^v_1, \Gamma^v_2,\ldots\}$ by distance: $\Gamma^v_k = \{u: \func{dist}(v,u) = k\}$ contains all vertices at a distance $k$ from vertex $v$.
 Observe that $|\Gamma^v_k|\leq 4k = O(k)$.
 Then, the expected number of edges from $v$ to vertices in $\Gamma^v_k$ is therefore $|\Gamma^v_k|\cdot 1/k^2 = O(1/k)$.
 Hence, the expected degree of $v$ is at most $\sum_{k=1}^{2(\sqrt{n}-1)}O(1/k) = O(\log n)$.
 It is straightforward to verify that this bound holds with high probability (use Hoeffding's inequality).
-Since the degree of $v$ is small, in this model we can afford to perform \func{all-neighbors} queries instead of \func{next-neighbor} queries using an additional $\poly(\log n)$ resources.
+Since the degree of $v$ is small, in this model we can afford to perform \func{All-Neighbors} queries instead of \func{Next-Neighbor} queries using an additional $\poly(\log n)$ resources.

-Nonetheless, internally in our generator, we sample for our neighbors one-by-one similarly to how we process \func{next-neighbor} queries.
+Nonetheless, internally in our implementation, we generate our neighbors one-by-one similarly to how we process \func{Next-Neighbor} queries.
 We perform our sampling in two phases.
-In the first phase, we sample a distance $d$, such that the next neighbor closest to $v$ is at distance $d$.
-We maintain $\LAST[v]$ to be the last sampled distance.
-In the second phase, we sample all neighbors of $v$ at distance $d$, under the assumption that there must be at least one such neighbor.
-For simplicity, we sample these neighbors as if there are \emph{full} $4d$ vertices at distance $d$ from $v$: some sampled neighbors may lie outside our $\sqrt n\times\sqrt n$ grid, which are simply discarded.
-As the running time of our generator is proportional to the number of generated neighbors, then by the bound on the number of neighbors, this assumption does not asymptotically worsen the performance of the generator.
+In the first phase, we compute a distance $d$, such that the next neighbor closest to $v$ is at distance $d$.
+We maintain $\LAST[v]$ to be the last computed distance.
+In the second phase, we generate all neighbors of $v$ at distance $d$, under the assumption that there must be at least one such neighbor.
+For simplicity, we generate these neighbors as if there are \emph{full} $4d$ vertices at distance $d$ from $v$: some generated neighbors may lie outside our $\sqrt n\times\sqrt n$ grid, which are simply discarded.
+As the running time of our implementation is proportional to the number of implementation neighbors, then by the bound on the number of neighbors, this assumption does not asymptotically worsen the performance of the implementation.